tawi1/DotsTrafficCity/docs/source/packageInstallation.rst

 Steps
 ------------

 #.
-Download & import from unity asset store.
+Download & import from the `Unity Asset Store`.

 #.
-First time initialization window will appear automatically or you can open it manually in toolbar ``604Spirit/CityEditor/Window/Package Initialization``.
+First time initialization window will appear automatically or you can open it manually from the toolbar ``604Spirit/CityEditor/Window/Package Initialization``.

 	.. image:: /images/gettingstarted/InitilizationWindow.png

 #.
-Click `Load Packages` to start download packages required for this tool.
+Click `Load Packages` to start downloading the packages required for this tool.

 	.. note::
 		**Required custom packages:**